 Enacted in 1996, the current time limit law affects vulnerable individuals ages 18–50 in many circumstances, including veterans, youth aging out of foster care, individuals reentering the workforce after incarceration, and chronically unhoused individuals.
 Some adults who fall subject to the time limit have underlying mental and physical health problems that are difficult to document.
 Moreover, while many of the people subject to the time limits have connections to the labor market, they either cannot find jobs or get too few hours of work in the jobs they do have.

-The SNAP time limits are harsh and arbitrary, fail to address labor market issues and exacerbate racial inequities.
+The SNAP time limits are harsh and arbitrary, fail to address labor market issues, and exacerbate racial inequities.
 Research indicates that time limits do not lead to a meaningful increase in employment but do reduce SNAP participation.
 Given SNAP’s effectiveness in improving economic stability, food security, health, and well-being, time-limiting SNAP benefits is counterproductive.

 Improve SNAP access for low income college students The Enhance Access to SNAP Act (EATS Act) (H.R.
 3183) would drop the extra work requirements that full-time college students face in qualifying for SNAP.
 The inequitable SNAP student access barriers are difficult for state agencies to administer and are confusing for students and institutions of higher education.